fredeil/INF-1101/INF1101-fei003-a2/report.md

 The assessment can be broken into two main problems.
 Each problem can can then be further split into sub-sub problems.
 For instance:

 * **Parsing:** ambiguity, sanitizing input, error handling etc.
-* **Indexing:** structure, algorithms, containers to hold the data etc.
+* **Indexing:** containers, algorithms, caching etc.

 The biggest problem of this assesment is the filtering mechanism described in the introduction.
-To be able to filter words in the documents we have the program needs a (query) parser that can take the input of an end user and produce something that the machine can understand.
+To be able to filter words in the documents the program needs a (query) parser that can take the input of an end user and produce something that the machine can understand.

 ### 1.1 Applications